 - The need for any active therapeutic interventions for mental health issues and a plan on how these issues will be addressed;

-- The ability of the patient to participate in:
+- The ability of the member to participate in:

 - Close nutritional monitoring during rapid weight loss, and